mattragoza/BIOST2041/data-analysis-5/contingency_tables.md

 </tbody>
 </table>

-**Table 3.** Two-way table showing expected counts assuming that mammography experience and family history of breast cancer are independent.
+**Table 3.** Contingency table showing expected counts assuming that mammography experience and family history of breast cancer are independent.

 The design of this study probably involved a random sample of observational units (participants).
-Furthermore, it can be seen in Table 3 that every cell in the two-way table has a least 5 counts, assuming the null hypothesis is true.
+Furthermore, it can be seen in Table 3 that every cell in the contingency table has a least 5 counts, assuming the null hypothesis is true.
 Therefore, the requirements are satisfied to apply a chi-squared test of independence, which we will now perform with significance level 0.10.

 ``` r
 alpha = 0.10